-The most notable symptom of fibromyalgia is widespread pain.
-Most patients describe this pain as a dull ache that won’t go away.
-Other symptoms of fibromyalgia include memory problems and fatigue.
+The most notable symptom of fibromyalgia is a dull, widespread ache that won’t go away.
+However, the fibromyalgia symptoms checklist also includes:

 While there’s no cure for fibromyalgia, there are treatments that alleviate some of the symptoms and allow you to lead a healthier, more active life.
 Some of the most common treatments for fibromyalgia include pain medications, antidepressants, and anti-seizure drugs.
 Dr. Ramos and Ms. Sokoloski provide other treatment plans as well that include occupational therapy, physical therapy, and counseling.